mhalbritter/graal-native-image-analysis/README.md

 Question: If we use reflection, what is better?
 Many small classes or few big classes?

-`simple-reflection-many-big-classes` (100 classes with 100 methods each):
+`simple-reflection-many-big-classes` (100 classes with 1 constructor and 100 methods each = 10100 total):

 ```
    8,88MB (25,92%) for code area:   27.477 compilation units